 TN announces lockdown; district borders to be shut to combat

-Tamil Nadu will be under a lockdowntill March 31 from 6 PM on Tuesday to prevent the spread ofcoronavirus and CrPC section 144 will be invoked for itsimplementation, Chief Minister K Palaniswami announced
+Tamil Nadu will be under a lockdown till March 31 from 6 PM on Tuesday to prevent the spread of coronavirus and CrPC section 144 will be invoked for its implementation, Chief Minister K Palaniswami announced.
+Making a statement in the assembly on Monday, he said barring essential and emergency services, public and private transportation, including cars, taxis, autos and buses, will not function.

-Making a statement in the assembly on Monday, he saidthat barring essential and emergency services, public andprivate transportation will not function
+"Barring essential operations, both inter and intra State transport is fully banned," he said.
+Appealing to the people to support the government curbs to prevent spread of the contagion, Palaniswami said it was considering relief for families affected by the situation.

-The announcement came a day after the COVID-19 cases inthe state rose to nine.
+The Chief Minister advised returnees from foreign countries to observe home quarantine voluntarily.
+If warranted, they should go for testing and proper treatment in government or in notified private hospitals.
+While restaurants will be allowed to operate 'take away' services considering the interests of those living in lodges, government-run low cost eatery chain 'Amma Canteen' will function as usual.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)